Right Here, Right Now (Fatboy Slim song)

 "Right Here, Right Now" is a song by British big beat musician Fatboy Slim, released on 19 April 1999 as the fourth single from his second studio album, You've Come a Long Way, Baby (1998).
 The song samples "Ashes, the Rain & I" by James Gang, from their 1970 album James Gang Rides Again, and an Angela Bassett quote from American science fiction thriller film Strange Days (1995).

 "Right Here, Right Now" reached number two on the UK Singles Chart and became a top-40 hit in Australia, Greece, Iceland, Ireland, New Zealand, and the Walloon region of Belgium.
-The song's popularity was spread across Europe through viral use in advertisements by companies such as Adidas.
+The song's popularity was spread across Europe through viral use in advertisements by companies such as Adidas or Nissan.
 It was voted by Mixmag readers as the 10th-greatest dance record of all time.

 Critical reception

 The Scottish newspaper Daily Record called the song "brilliant".
 In February 2013, Mixmag readers voted for it to be number 10 on a list of 50 of the greatest dance tracks.